kenguie/cards/README.md

 Application to help organize information in index card form.
 Code along project with our instructor Brian Fountain.

+Gem of note: Best in Place - allows changes to be made and saved on the page.

 ### Set Up
 Pull down the repository: